 But let me make another suggestion that no one I’m aware of has ever mentioned: Students in Catholic school sing.

 In my experience, we sang.
 Every day.
 Not just in music class, and not just to rehearse for a Thanksgiving program or Christmas pageant either.
 Students sang “My Country ‘Tis of Thee” following the Pledge of Allegiance; Sister always sang “Good morning children” and the class responded “Good morning Sister” in the same tones.
 Where did the students learn “call and response?”
 Church.
 What were students rehearsing during the week for?
 Church.
 Religion class was held 4 days per week; the 5th day was morning Mass, 2 of the grades per day, Tuesday through Friday.
 If there was a Holy Day of Obligation, the whole school went to Mass on that day…and sang.
 Singing, after all, according to St. Augustine, is praying twice.

 Christian schools today amaze me.
 When I go to a Christian schools conference, the teachers in attendance sing hymns of praise, and it sounds as if a huge choir has been assembled.
 If the teachers sing that well, they can surely engage their students in the power of music to enhance their classroom and academic activities too.

 As time progresses, more articles will be posted here about the power of music and its effect on the brain.
-For now, let’s just say this to all those educational leaders that are cutting music programs from their curriculum due to funding difficulties and the purported need for more academic subject matter – you’re in for a rude awakening.
+For now, let’s just say this to all those educational leaders that support cutting music programs from their curriculum due to funding difficulties and the purported need for more academic subject matter are in for a rude awakening.
 Or, perhaps more correctly, colleges and the workforce is in for a rude awakening.
-And guess what?
 The alarm clock has already begun to buzz, and hitting the “sleep” button will only make things worse.